 4. Start your search

 Congrats!
 You’re ready to finance your purchase and start your search.
-At this point in your timeline, you’ve already figured out how much you can afford, where you want to be located, how much space you need, and the amenities you want in it so your options should be fairly narrow at this point.
+At this point in your timeline, you’ve already figured out how much you can afford, where you want to be located, how much space you need, and the amenities and features of the home you want (does it have a double garage, the right number of bedrooms, does it have an enclosed quality fence, these can all add value to the property). you want in it so your options should be fairly narrow at this point.
 Your team of experts has been selected and is ready to navigate you through the market.

 It’s important to ask as many questions as you can about each house you visit.
 In some cases, you’ll know if a house isn’t for you as soon as you walk in.
 In other cases, it’ll be a close runner-up to another house you like.
 A tie could be easily broken with answers to questions like how much HOA dues cost or what kind of upkeep the materials will require.
 For example, masonite siding, which used to be popular in the 70’s, must be checked for nail pops every few months otherwise it could rot from water damage.